tingfengainiaini/GHPBasedImageRestoration/README.txt

+This code is for image restoration based on GHP method.

-This code is for our CVPR2013 paper:
+This code is from the CVPR2013 paper:

 Wangmeng Zuo, Lei Zhang, Chunwei Song, David Zhang, "Texture Enhanced Image Denoising via Gradient Histogram Preservation," in CVPR2013.